developwithpurpose/front-end-developer-exercise/app/README.markdown

 IE9
 ------------

 Looks very similar.
 I drop the nav gradient and active item transitions.
 I lose Flexbox and am setting my step wrapper to a static size to accomodate.
 I had to change my icon position to pixel values instead of percentage.
 From a quick glance this will not be noticeable but would've been had the content had greater size inconsistency.
+I did have to add a conditional ie9 css file to account for a no-js version.

 In Additon